siderolabs/talos/website/content/v1.5/talos-guides/install/bare-metal-platforms/iso.md

 > The boot order should prefer disk over ISO, or the ISO should be removed after the installation to make Talos boot from disk.

 See [kernel parameters reference]({{< relref "../../../reference/kernel" >}}) for the list of kernel parameters supported by Talos.

+There are two flavors of ISO images available:

+* `metal-<arch>.iso` supports booting on BIOS and UEFI systems (for x86, UEFI only for arm64)
+* `secureboot-metal-<arch>.iso` supports booting on only UEFI systems in SecureBoot mode